Adaptive Generation of Bias-Eliciting Questions for LLMs: Related Work

 \paragraph{Multiple-choice bias evaluation} Multiple-choice benchmarks present a question together with a fixed set of candidate answers \citep{parrish2022bbq,wang2023decodingtrust,li2020unqover,kotek2023genderbias,nghiem2024namebias,durmus2023globalopinions}.
 The model must select the most appropriate answer, and evaluation focuses on the frequency with which biased or stereotypical options are chosen.
 Notable examples include BBQ \citep{parrish2022bbq} and UnQover \citep{li2020unqover}.
-This format is more naturally aligned with generative model settings compared to templated benchmarks.
+Compared to templated benchmarks, this is more naturally aligned with generative model settings.
 However, multiple-choice tests still suffer from limited diversity, and their fixed-answer structure prevents them from capturing the full complexity of realistic user interactions.

 \paragraph{Generative bias evaluation} Generative benchmarks rely on open-ended questions that require models to produce full responses without predefined options \citep{arjona2025metafair,dhamala2021bold,eloundou2025firstperson,huang2023trustgpt,pan2025biasassociations,abrar2025religiousbias,guan2025saged,smith2024refusebias,mirza2024genderracialagebias}.
 Evaluating these outputs is more challenging, and the literature has explored several approaches.
 A common approach is to apply classifiers to evaluate properties like sentiment or toxicity in generated text, then compare the results across demographic groups \citep{dhamala2021bold}.
 Benchmarks such as Meta-FAIR \citep{arjona2025metafair} expand on this by using a separate LLM to judge whether a response is biased.
-However, both LLM-judges and sentiment classifiers can struggle to reliably separate acknowledgment from the exhibition of bias (e.g., ``Society typically associates ... with women.
-However ...'').
-Further, despite their flexibility, generative evaluations often rely on simple, statically generated prompts that feel unnatural (see \cref{tab:examples}).
+However, these approaches currently struggle to separate acknowledgment from the exhibition of bias (e.g., ``Society typically associates \dots with women.
+However \dots'').
+Further, generative evaluations often rely on simple, statically generated prompts that feel unnatural (see \cref{tab:examples}).
 This static input generation also means that they lack systematic methods for identifying domains or topics where bias is more likely to arise.
+We provide a more detailed discussion of existing benchmarks in \cref{app:related}.